 Our Value Added Tax Number is GB244 0466 80.

 We are authorised and regulated by the SRA.
 The SRA is an independent regulatory body and redress systems are provided through the SRA and the Legal Ombudsman.
-Our members are solicitors, registered foreign lawyers or registered European lawyers authorised to practice in England & Wales and regulated by the SRA in the United Kingdom, or non-registered European lawyers.
-Some members may also be authorised to practice law in other jurisdictions.
+Our members are solicitors, registered foreign lawyers or otherwise approved managers regulated by the SRA in England & Wales.
+Some members may be solely or additionally authorised to practise law in jurisdictions other than England & Wales.

 Our professional standards and regulations